simplex-chat/simplexmq/protocol/overview-tjr.md

  - A user protects their local database and key material
  - The user's application is authentic, and no local malware is running
  - The cryptographic primitives in use are not broken
- - A user's choice of servers are not directly tied to their identity or otherwise represent distinguishing information about the user.
+ - A user's choice of servers is not directly tied to their identity or otherwise represent distinguishing information about the user.

 #### A passive adversary able to monitor the traffic of one user